okviz/okviz.github.io/markdown-editing.md

 - **layout:** always set the value ***page***.
 - **title:** set the title of the document.
-- **menu_title:** (optional) set a title for the navigation menu if you want to make it different from the main title.
+- **menu_title:** (optional) set a title for the navigation menu, if you want to make it different from the main title.
+- **next_title:** (optional) set a title for the next reading section of the pages, if you want to make it different from the main title.
 - **published:** set ***true*** to display the document on the website
 - **draft:** (optional) set ***true*** to show a notice that the document is not completed (note that this notice appears automatically if the document is empty or if it contains &lt;todo&gt;&lt;/todo&gt; tag.
 Set ***"no"*** to never show the notice.
 - **date:** set the creation date of the document.